nanoframework/nanoFramework.Graphics/README.md

 **Important**:

 - This library is still work in progress.
-There may be braking changes happening while working on this library.
+There may be breaking changes happening while work on this library progresses.
 - So far only SPI interface has been implemented.

 Check the [samples](https://github.com/nanoframework/Samples#graphics-for-screens) for more detailed usage.